2024 Jan 17 /For the Children of Chomonyn

 - Jan 19, 2024

-- 3 min read
+- 4 min read

-The renovation included a new activity space and movie room, new storage space and appliances, a new kitchen and a new group study room.
+The renovation included a new activity space and movie room, new storage space and appliances, a new kitchen, and a new group study room.

-In the morning, we stopped by to see the school, with the renovation still very much under way.
+In the morning, we stopped by to see the school, with the renovation still very much underway.
 They started on the project only a few weeks ago and have made amazing progress – new floors, walls, an electric heating system, fresh paint, and wired up for new lighting and AV equipment.
 Still, there was a ton to do to get it finished.
 And, we had a group of 40 kids and their parents coming that evening for the grand opening!
 I felt like we were part of one of those home remodel tv shows with what seemed like an insurmountable amount of work to do before the big reveal.

 While crews of workers and parent volunteers worked furiously on the school, our job was to assemble all of the furniture we purchased.
 I’ve never seen so many IKEA boxes in one place, outside of an actual IKEA warehouse.
 We quickly got to work.
 I learned the two lessons of IKEA furniture: